 Ms. Duran's is eligible to earn an annual incentive bonus, as determined by the Compensation Committee.
-The annual target bonus amount will be set at 75%, or as amended by the Compensation Committee, of her annual base salary.
-On January 28, 2015, the Compensation Committee set the annual target bonus amount at 35%.
+On February 8, 2016, the Compensation Committee set the annual target bonus amount at 50% of her annual base salary.
 Ms. Duran must remain an active employee through the time the Compensation Committee determines bonus amounts for her to earn a bonus.